yanyiyang2000/yanyiyang2000.github.io/pages/aloha.md

 - **A** transmits at time $T$ and it takes $t$ to reach **B**.
 - **B** transmits right before $T + t$ and it also takes $t$ to reach **A**.

-Hence, **A** will not sense the collision after $T + 2t$.
+Hence, **A** will not sense the collision until after $T + 2t$.

 In Pure ALOHA, the probability of having a successful transmission is equivalent to the probability of having exactly $1$ transmission during the $2t$ interval.

-Suppose there are $G$ transmissions on average during time interval $t$ and this follows the Poisson distribution, then
+Suppose there are $G$ transmissions on average during time interval $t$ and they follow the Poisson distribution, then
-- There are $2G$ additional transmissions on average during any $2t$ time interval.
+- There are $2G$ transmissions on average during any $2t$ time interval.
 - The probability of having $k$ transmissions during any $2t$ time interval is $P(x = k) = \frac{2G^k e^{-2G}}{k!}$

 Hence, the probability of having a successful transmission is